Fully funded PhDs: Recruitment for September 2021 is now open.

 Applicants with other relevant qualifications or extensive relevant industry experience who can show evidence of a scientific and engineering research capability may also apply.

 Loughborough University and UCL offer funding to UK students.
-There are a very few funded places for EU students with the same or equivalent qualifications.
-Self-funded overseas students are welcome to apply.
+There are limited funded places for EU and overseas students with the same or equivalent qualifications.
+Self-funded students are welcome to apply.

 MaREI offers funding to UK, EU and overseas students.